I’ve had a number of people recently ask me, “What’s the value of a win-loss analysis program to a sales team?”

-I can hardly think of a better way to start this blog – than by providing a concrete example demonstrating the value that a win/loss program brings to a sales organization.
+After a little thought, I’ve decided to write my first blog to answer this very question with a concrete example that demonstrates the value that a win-loss program brings to a sales organization.

 Next she reviews the battle card for this competitor.
-She learns the competitor has a solution that is comprised of three recently acquired technologies.
+She learns the competitor’s solution is comprised of three recently acquired technologies.
 Although the solution is powerful, it’s overly complex.
 The competitor also requires that its own data management platform and data preparation tools must be used as part of the solution.

-Although the proposal still mentions her product’s rich tools and flexibility, the approach is very different from her original direction.
-It’s far more consultative.
+Of course the proposal still mentions her product’s rich tools and flexibility, but, thanks to the data drawn from the win-loss analysis, the approach is far more consultative than her original direction.

 - It requires its own data management platform to be installed — which is costly, slow, and disruptive